csnayak/cc-documentation/resourcetype/aws.iam-user.md

 Delete or disable user's access keys.

-For example if we wanted to disable keys after 90 days of non-use and delete them after 180 days of nonuse:
+For example if we wanted to disable keys 90 days after creation and delete them 180 days after creation:

 📌 **Example Usage:**